ByteBard97/dnd_session_logs/site_src/monday/index.md

 *   **Vibe**: Established, casual group.
 We share food/drinks.

 ### How to Apply
-If you're interested, please email us at **st.pete.dnd@outlook.com**.
+If you're interested, please email us at:
+<p class="recruitment-email">st.pete.dnd@outlook.com</p>
 We're looking for a player who is ready to get into character and can join us every Monday night.